malltaf/WSL-VPN/README.md

 ```
 After that, everything works.

-You can add these scripts to startup. (test)
+You can add these scripts to startup.

+For example, create a trigger in the task scheduler for a vpn connection event:
+Microsoft-Windows-NetworkProfile/Operational
+event code 10000
+And the condition is to run only when connected to your network (choose the name of the vpn network)